kohr2/dashboard-killer-graph/docs/architecture/entity-extraction-guide.md

 This batch-oriented, asynchronous architecture provides a massive improvement in throughput for the email ingestion pipeline.

-## 🏛️ Ontology-Driven Entity Processing
+## 🏛️ Ontology-Driven Architecture

+A key architectural principle of the system is that its capabilities are extended through modular business domains (like CRM or Financial), each providing its own `ontology.json` file.
+This makes the system's logic fundamentally **ontology-driven**.

-A key architectural principle in our system is that the handling of entities is driven by a decentralized ontology defined within each extension.
-This allows for a modular and extensible system where each business domain (CRM, Financial, etc.) can define its own concepts without altering the core platform.
+This approach allows for a modular and extensible system where each business domain can define its own concepts, relationships, and rules without altering the core platform.

 ### Defining Entities as Properties

 Not all identified concepts should become distinct nodes in our knowledge graph.
 Some concepts, like an email address, a monetary amount, or a specific date, are better represented as *properties* of a core entity (like a `Person` or a `Deal`).

-To manage this, our ontology supports an `"isProperty"` flag.
+To manage this, each extension's ontology can use an `"isProperty"` flag.

 When an entity in an `ontology.json` file is marked with `"isProperty": true`, the system-wide `OntologyService` recognizes it not as a standalone node, but as an attribute to be attached to another entity.